nakagami/Firebird.jl/README.md

 ## Restriction

 Timestamp and Time data type values more detailed than millisecond are truncated.
-(It will only hold up to milliseconds.)
+(It only hold up to milliseconds.)